What is a Strip Drain?

 The installation of strip drains is guided by the Australian National Construction Code, and should be done by a licensed tradesman.
 Depending on the specifics of the job, it may require the coordination of builders, plumbers, water-proofers, tilers and concreters.
 It may seem like an arduous process, but that’s where we come in…

-We have studied drainage for many years now, and based on that knowledge, we are proud to introduce CLICK DRAIN ®. our proprietary strip drain system that makes installation quick and simple.
+We have studied and supplied custom made stainless steel drainage solutions for many years now, and based on that knowledge, we are proud to introduce CLICK DRAIN ® our proprietary stainless steel modular strip drain system that makes installation quick and simple.
 CLICK DRAIN ® components come in modular lengths that can be cut to size on site.
 This makes lifting and transporting them a breeze, and installation hassle-free in even the most unique situations.

 Strip Drains: The Auswave Experience

-As well as CLICK DRAIN ®, we have a range of products on offer to suit any situation.
-Stainless steel is superior to other building materials in that it is long lasting, doesn’t rust or corrode, and is well suited to Australian weather conditions and the harsh environments associated with industrial or marine locations.
+As well as CLICK DRAIN ®, we have a range of custom made Australian manufactured stainless steel products on offer to suit any drainage solutions required.
+Stainless steel is superior to other building materials in that it is long-lasting, doesn’t rust or corrode, and is well suited to Australian weather conditions and the harsh environments associated with industrial or marine locations.
 We use only high quality 304 and 316 grades stainless steel and on top of a superior design and manufacturing process, we can offer our clients, custom-made products that are one of a kind and specially made fit-for-purpose.

 So if you are looking for strip drains, whether conventional, modular or custom-made, make sure to give us a call!
 As well as a huge range of products on offer, our drainage specialists can give you sound advice on how to choose the best drainage solution for your needs.